iancanderson/mondeal/README.md

 ## TODO

+- expire games after an hour or something
 - Show modal to allow user to enter name if they click to join a game with a blank name